-To reach the canal district, walk out the main entrance (the hotel side) of the station and down the main street.
+To reach the canal district, walk out the main entrance of the station and down the main street.
 There are maps at both exits of the station and information written in English and Japanese about the area.

 Ohara Museum of Art